conda/ceps/cep-20.2.md

 # and replaces the {% set ... %} commands commonly used in recipes
 context:
   variable: test
-  # note that we can reference previous values
+  # note that we can reference previous values, that means that they are rendered in order
   other_variable: test_${{ variable }}
 ```